String Concatenation in Java — Level 2

 3. Compile‑time constants are folded

-Concatenations of literals (and some final constants) are resolved at compile time with zero runtime allocation for the concatenation itself.
+Concatenations of literals are resolved at compile time with zero runtime allocation.

 String a = "Hello" + ", " + "world"; // constant folded by compiler